jameslnewell/react-testutils-query/README.md

 # react-testutils-query

-Utility functions for retrieving elements from within a React VDOM tree.
+Utility functions for retrieving elements from within a React virtual-dom tree.

 ## Installation